Phillip-England/godocument/docs/scripting.md

 Instead of calling `element.addEventListener()`, it is better to use `eReset()` to ensure events are properly managed between page navigations.

-<md-warning>Failing to unhook events upon navigation will result in the same events being hooked multiple times to the target element, which can have unexpected consequences and lead to poor memory management.</md-warning>
+<span class='md-warning'>Failing to unhook events upon navigation will result in the same events being hooked multiple times to the target element, which can have unexpected consequences and lead to poor memory management.</span>